transformerlab/transformerlab-docs/blog/2025-10-14-our-vision-for-a-machine-learning-research-platform/index.md

 ## A New Category: Machine Learning Research Platform

+Frontier labs like OpenAI have spent years building and maintaining their own tooling and infrastructure.
+We're aiming to make this category of advanced tooling open and accessible to everyone.
+Users have already told us that Transformer Lab is the "essential open source stack for serious ML teams".

 Our goal is to build a unified, open-source platform that handles infrastructure so researchers can focus on research.
 Better tools accelerate progress for everyone—when the ML community has access to best-in-class platforms, discovery moves faster.
 For this to work, it must follow core principles that empower researchers, not constrain them.

 ## Our Guiding Principles: